Brandon Spikes: Professional career

-New England Patriots
+New England Patriots (first stint)

-Spikes was drafted by the New England Patriots in the second round (62nd overall) of the 2010 NFL Draft.
+Spikes was drafted by the New England Patriots in the second round (62nd overall) of the 2010 NFL draft.
 He signed a four-year contract on July 26, 2010.
 Spikes quickly became a starter at inside linebacker in the Patriots 3–4 defense, alongside Jerod Mayo.
 Against Baltimore in Week 6 of his rookie season, Spikes recorded 16 tackles in an overtime Patriots win.
 Spikes recorded his first career interception in a Week 13 win over the New York Jets on Monday Night Football.

 On December 10, 2010, prior to the Patriots' Week 14 game against the Chicago Bears, Spikes was suspended four games (the remainder of the 2010 regular season) for a violation of the NFL's banned substances policy, reportedly for an ingredient in Spikes' ADHD medication.
 The same day, Spikes released the following statement:

 He finished his rookie season with 61 tackles, one interception, and three passes defensed.
 With his season shortened by the suspension, he played in 12 games, starting eight.

 At the end of the 2011 season, Spikes and the Patriots appeared in Super Bowl XLVI.
 He started in the game, but the Patriots lost to the New York Giants by a score of 21–17.

 On November 16, 2012, Spikes was fined $25,000 for a late hit against the Buffalo Bills in Week 10.

 Spikes dealt with a knee injury during the 2013 season, but played in all 16 games.
 After being late to practice in January 2014, Spikes was placed on injured reserve.
 Spikes was not re-signed by the team in the offseason.

-Buffalo Bills
+Buffalo Bills (first stint)

 On March 14, 2014, Spikes agreed to a one-year, $3.25 million contract with the Buffalo Bills.
 On September 12, 2014, Spikes was fined $8,268 for a late hit on Chicago Bears wide receiver Santonio Holmes.

 New England Patriots (second stint)

 On May 18, 2015, Spikes agreed to a one-year contract to return to the Patriots.
 On June 8, 2015, Spikes was released due to a police investigation dealing with an abandoned car belonging to Spikes, which was possibly involved in a hit-and-run.
-Massachusetts State Police cited Spikes on June 12, 2015 for leaving a scene of an accident with injury, driving negligently, and failing to stay within marked lanes.
+Massachusetts State Police cited Spikes on June 12, 2015, for leaving a scene of an accident with injury, driving negligently, and failing to stay within marked lanes.